 DAY 4 St. Vith: The Slaughter

-We will start the day with a visit to St. Vith.
-We will then travel to Wallerode and its monument to a lone American officer who elderly villagers recall carried on his own single-handed war against the Germans for weeks.
-Then it is on to the 106th positions in the woods along Skyline Drive.
-We will visit extensive intact foxholes, bunkers and artillery emplacements, as well as the field where almost the entire 442 Infantry Regiment was forced to surrender.
+You will start the day with a visit to St. Vith and then continue to Wallerode where you will see the monument to the lone American officer who single-handedly defended the town against the Germans for weeks.
+Next, you will visit the positions the courageous 106th defended in the woods along Skyline Drive.
+After walking among the extensive foxholes, bunkers, and artillery emplacements, you will feel the pain of defeat where the Germans forced the surrender of the 106ths 442 Infantry Regiment to surrender.

 DAY 5 Bastogne: Trading Lives for Time